Impact Report: Infectious Diseases

 Centre of Excellence in Infectious Diseases

-The Centre of Excellence in Infectious Diseases will be home to 7 microbiologists, who will devote themselves to the discovery of novel means to prevent antibiotic resistance, as well as research into other viral and infectious diseases.
+The Centre of Excellence in Infectious Diseases is home to 7 microbiologists, who devote themselves to the discovery of novel means to prevent antibiotic resistance, as well as research into other viral and infectious diseases.
 We must be ready for what comes next.
 We have seen first-hand the impact of COVID-19 on our society, our health, our way of life.
 It is only through cutting-edge research—the kind that happens at the JGH—that we will be able to meet the next microbial foe head-on.

-Learn MoreConnecting to care during covid-19
+Connecting to care during covid-19

 The Jewish General Hospital was already leading the way in digital health, transforming patient-centred care by connecting all data points in one centralized source before the pandemic even began.
 Since March 2020, the hospital has ramped up its efforts to maintain exceptional patient-centred care, without exception thanks to donors like you who invested in digital health services.

-Learn more”If I’m alive today, it is thanks to them.
+”If I’m alive today, it is thanks to them.
 If I can look into the future, it is because of them.
 It is that simple.
 Thank you.”

 80% of all visits are now done via telehealth at the Goldman Herzl Family Practice Centre at the JGH